the-takeo/PixivToZip/README.md

 # PixivToZip
-Download pictures from Pixiv and alose can zip.
+Download pictures from Pixiv and also can zip.

 Because I excluded `ClientId` class,you cannot find the following property.